 One of the best ways to discover and learn more about Bendigo’s fine buildings is by picking up a copy of the “Discover Heritage Buildings of Bendigo” brochure at the Bendigo Visitor Centre, or downloading the brochure online.

-5. Stroll Through Rosalind Park
+#5 Stroll Through Rosalind Park

 The above walking tour follows the edge of the park, but it’s worthwhile going for a stroll through the centre of the park, even if you skip viewing the historic buildings.

 The park is particularly beautiful during Spring and Autumn, but year-round you can still view its cascades, statues and the Conservatory Gardens.
 On the upper slopes is yet another poppet head, with no prohibition on dogs joining you in ascending the lookout.
-Dogs need to be kept on a leash in the park.
+Dogs need to be kept on a leash throughout the park.

-6. Or Around Lake Weeroona
+#6 Or Around Lake Weeroona

-Another scenic spot to go for a stroll with your dog is Lake Weeroona, just to the north of Bendigo’s city centre and stop #4 on the Vintage Talking Tram.
+Another scenic spot to go for a stroll with your dog is Lake Weeroona, just to the north of Bendigo’s city centre and another stop on the Vintage Talking Tram.
 The man-made lake and surrounding reserve was created in the 1870s, to conceal an old mining site.

 If you’re prefer a longer walk, perhaps continue along the Bendigo Creek Trail, which runs along the western shore of the lake.
-This 17km combined cycling and walking path runs from Epsom in the north to Crusoe Reservoir in the south.
+This 17km combined cycling and walking path runs throughout Bendigo from Epsom in the north to Crusoe Reservoir in the south.

-7. Head to the Bendigo Botanic Gardens
+#7 Head to the Bendigo Botanic Gardens

 Even older than Lake Weerona are the Bendigo Botanic Gardens, the first public gardens in Bendigo and one of the oldest botanic gardens in regional Victoria, established back in 1857.